 Adjusting my lens.

 Back on Day 13, I marched west from Burgos eager to chew through the Camino’s tediously flat Meseta.
 Following a week and a half of unrelenting wheat, the trail had masticated me into a fine paste and I was ready for it to spit me out in Astorga.
 The end of this character-defining stretch was nigh, and with increasing spits of forest covering the landscape on Day 22, a much-needed change was on the horizon.

 Camino de Santiago Diary – Day 22

-Unlike the last week, my day’s walk only began once the Albergue’s hospitaleros had turfed me from Day 21’s paradisiacal premises at 10 am.
+Unlike my entire last week, the day’s walk began only once the Albergue’s hospitaleros had kicked me off Day 21’s paradisiacal premises at 10 am.
 I had grown accustomed to waking with the sparrows, but the arduous expedition over the last nine days had emptied my motivation reserves.
 I’d have gladly booked another day lazing by the pool in Villar de Mazarife if the Meseta’s western boundary wasn’t locked in my crosshairs.

 Fortunately, over the day’s first five kilometres, the landscape’s previously colourless countryside flickered iridescently.
 Sprinklers peppered the region’s now-green agriculture, vibrant wildflowers decorated the roadside and fields of sunflowers glistened gold.
 Even the skyline appeared livelier with the distant Montes de León range now rippling through the heat haze.

-While some pilgrims may rightly be daunted by the sight of massing mountains in the distance, and the acute awareness they will need to clamber over them, I felt an unusual sense of relief.
-Inspired by the trail’s new chapter, an overriding sense of accomplishment for what had been, and ambition for what was to come, propelled me forward.
-Every step was now invigorated.
-Not even the oppressive heat from the day’s withering sun could deter my newfound (and quite frankly overdue) outlook.
+While some pilgrims may rightly be daunted by the sight of massing mountains in the distance (and the acute awareness they will need to clamber over them), I felt an unusual sense of relief.
+Inspired by the trail’s upcoming new chapter, an overriding sense of accomplishment for what had been, and an ambition for what was to come, propelled me forward.
+Every step now felt invigorated.
+Not even the sun’s oppressive heat could deter my newfound (and quite frankly overdue) outlook.